 - You lack the leadership to handle the situation.

 If you are presented with information, you should make as many attempts as you can to get all the relevant information you need to make a decision.
 Depending on the situation, this may require more or less work.
-One thing that I do is reach out to a trusted network of organizers/leaders and ask if they’ve had any issues reported about that person (without offering any information about our situation immediately, in order to ensure that there’s no information contamination).
-I also have some other people who I trust that also investigate issues in their communities, and we share what we have gathered.
+One thing that I do is reach out to a trusted network of organizers and leaders and ask if they’ve had any issues reported about that person.
+In the case of individuals who have a widespread complaint history across more than one scene, I work with others that I trust to also investigate issues in their communities.
+We then share what we have gathered.

-When you are collecting information, try to put aside your gut instincts to believe/not believe certain parties.
-Keep an open mind that someone you may like could do bad things, and someone you don’t like could be innocent.
-But, do make an effort to collect all the information.
+When you are collecting information, try to put aside your gut instincts to believe or not believe certain parties.
+Keep an open mind that someone you may like could do bad things, and someone you don’t like may not have done something very bad.

-Credibility starts to shift when you start having more than one victim or witness, or where there is a pattern of behaviour that lends itself reasonably to support one party over the other.
-For example, if you have a victim who has made 10 different complaints of harassment against 10 different people (none of whom have any history), their credibility starts to wane.
-In contrast, if you have 10 unrelated accounts of similar behaviour from 10 people against one alleged perpetrator, it seems very unlikely that all of the victims are fabricating their account.
+For example, if you have multiple victims or witnesses, or where there is a pattern of behaviour that lends itself reasonably to support one party over the other, you might be able to use that to help determine more likely than not what occurred.
+For example, if you have a victim who has made 10 different complaints of harassment against 10 different people (none of whom have any history), you may decide that it’s less likely that an event happened as recalled.
+In contrast, if you have 10 unrelated accounts of similar behaviour from 10 people against one alleged perpetrator, you may prefer to lean in the other direction.

 “But we must always believe victims!”